Skip Navigation

 County Judges and Commissioners Association of Texas

-2023 Resolutions Committee
+2024 Resolutions Committee

-Johnson County Commissioner Larry Woolley
+Johnson County Commissioner Rick Bailey

 In addition to the above-adopted resolutions, the County Judges and Commissioners Association of Texas Resolutions Committee requests that the following items be recommended for future study and consideration.